AlynxZhou/showmethekey/README.md

 A GUI frontend based on GTK, will run CLI backend as root via `pkexec`, and show a transparent floating window to display events.

+# FAQ

+## Why your program needs root permission? screenkey never asks for it!

+If you debug with libinput, you'll find it needs root permission, too.
+Because this program support both Wayland and X11, it does not get input events via display protocol, actually it's reading directly from evdev interface under `/dev`. **And if you want to interact with files under `/dev`, you need root permission.** screenkey does not needs root permission because it's heavily X11-based, **it gets input events from X server** instead of `/dev`, which already done it.
+And because of this it will never support Wayland.

 # Translate

 If you changed translatable strings, don't forget to run `meson compile showmethekey-update-po` in build directory and then edit po files, and please check if there are `fuzzy` tag in comment, you should remove them and make translation exact, otherwise it will not work.